Byzantine Generals in the Permissionless Setting: Introduction

 In \cite{garay2020resource}, the authors considered a framework with similarities to that considered here, in the sense that ability to broadcast is limited by access to a restricted resource.
-In particular, they abstract the core properties that the resource-restricting paradigm offers by means of a \emph{functionality wrapper}, in the UC framework, which when applied to a standard point-to-point network restricts the ability (of the adversary) to send new messages.
-Once again, however, the random oracle functionality they consider is appropriate for modelling PoW rather than PoS protocols, and does not reflect, for example, the sense in which resources such as stake can be user relative (as discussed above), as well as other significant features of PoS protocols discussed in Section \ref{PoWPoS}.
-So, the question remains as to how to model and prove impossibility results for PoS, proof-of-space and other permissionless protocols in a general setting.
+In particular, they abstract the core properties that the resource-restricting paradigm offers by means of a \emph{functionality wrapper}, in the UC framework, which when applied to a standard point-to-point network restricts the ability to send new messages.
+However, the random oracle functionality they consider is appropriate for modelling PoW rather than PoS protocols, and does not reflect, for example, the sense in which resources such as stake can be user relative (as discussed above), as well as other significant features of PoS protocols discussed in Section \ref{PoWPoS}.

 In \cite{terner2020permissionless}, a model is considered which carries out an analysis somewhat similar to that in \cite{garay2018bitcoin}, but which blackboxes all probabilistic elements of the process by which processors are selected to update state.
-Again, the model provides a potentially useful way to analyse PoW protocols, but fails to reflect PoS protocols in certain fundamental regards.
+Again, the model provides a potentially useful way to analyse PoW protocols, but does not reflect PoS protocols in certain fundamental regards.
 In particular, the model does not reflect the fact that stake is user relative (i.e.\ the stake of user $x$ may appear different from the perspectives of users $y$ and $z$).
 The model also does not allow for analysis of the `nothing-at-stake' problem, and does not properly reflect timing differences that exist between PoW and PoS protocols, whereby users who are selected to update state may delay their choice of block to broadcast upon selection.
 These issues are discussed in more depth in Section \ref{framework}.